sciactive/pnotify/README.md

 * Default width raised to 360px.
 * NonBlock module spun off into its own project, [NonBlock.js](https://github.com/sciactive/nonblockjs).
 * There is a Compat module available to allow you to run PNotify 3 code with PNotify 4.

+It should be safe to use in production code, but please report any issues you run into.

 ## Running PNotify 3 Code with the Compat Module